efemberg11/GeoModel_rmakhman/documentation/docs/dev/index.md

     The Coin sources are not compatible with CMake 3.19 (see https://gitlab.cern.ch/GeoModelDev/GeoModel/-/issues/7).
 Therefore, for the moment, until the Coin sources will be ported to CMake 3.19, you should use CMake <= 3.18.X to compile Coin.

-    Please note that, at the time of writing, Homebrew, the package manager for macOS, updated its version of CMake from 3.18.4 to 3.19.
-Thus, you cannot build Coin on macOS with the CMake vertsion installed by the §brew§ command.
+    Please note that, at the time of writing, Homebrew, the package manager for macOS, has updated its version of CMake from 3.18.4 to 3.19.
+Thus, you cannot build Coin on macOS with the CMake version installed by the `brew` command.

     You can install CMake on your system by downloading the installer from the [CMake website](https://cmake.org/download/).

+    Or, you could have still  an older version on your system, which you can use.
+On macOS, and if those were installed with `brew`, you can check which versions of CMake you have in the path `/usr/local/Cellar/cmake/`.
+Then, you can use one of the ones you have installed by running its `cmake` binary command directly; for example: `/usr/local/Cellar/cmake/3.18.4/bin/cmake ...` .

 Now, you should build Coin3D (the 3D graphics engine) and SoQt (the glue package between the 3D graphics engine, Coin, and the windowing system, Qt5):